 - The Sociology Club meets regularly throughout the academic year, engaging in fundraising; social, career, and graduate school planning activities; and providing a forum for discussing topics relevant to the discipline.

 - The Colloquium Speakers Series brings experts and community activists on campus to talk about important and controversial issues.
-Students and the GVSU community join the discourse throughout the year to discuss racism, sexism, gay and trans rights, the environment, and ways to a better future.
+Students and the GVSU community join the discourse throughout the year to discuss racism, sexism, LGBTQ+ rights, the environment, and ways to a better future.